How to Use the NVIDIA RAG Blueprint Python Package#

 Call the API#

-await print_streaming_response_and_citations(rag.generate(
+await print_streaming_response_and_citations(

-"content": "What is the price of a hammer?"
+messages=[{"role": "user", "content": "What is the price of a hammer?"}],

 use_knowledge_base=True,

-Search for documents#
+Search for Documents#

 import base64